pockethost/pockethost/readme.md

 https://pockethost.io hosts your PocketBase projects so you don't have to.
 Create a project like you would in Firebase and Supabase and let PocketHost do the rest.

+Features:

+- Create unlimited PocketBase instances
+- Each instance runs on a subdomain of `pockethost.io`
+- Run your instance in an ultra-beefy shared environment

 **Focus on your app**

 Get a live PocketBase instance in 10 seconds with no backend setup: